WPgenWeakest Precondition Generator

 end).

 This concludes our little journey towards the definition of wpgen.
-For conducting proofs in practice, there remains to state lemmas and define "x-tactics" to assist the user in the manipulation of the formula produced by wpgen.
-Ultimately, the end-user only manipulates CFML's "x-tactics" like in the first two chapters, without ever being required to understand how wpgen is defined.
+For conducting proofs in practice, it remains to state lemmas and define "x-tactics" to assist the user in the manipulation of the formulae produced by wpgen.
+Ultimately, the end-user only manipulates "x-tactics" as in the first two chapters, without ever being required to understand how wpgen is defined.

-The "more details" section goes again through each of the 4 steps presented in the above summary, but explaining in details all the Coq definitions involved.
+The "more details" section recapitulates each of the four steps presented in the above summary, but explaining in detail all the Coq definitions involved.

 More Details